cpetsche/partly_cloudy/README.md

-## Welcome to Team Partly Cloudy :cloud::cloud::cloud:
+## Forecasting Aircraft Induced Clouds (AIC) Hot Spots by Team Partly Cloudy :cloud::cloud::cloud:

 Partly Cloudy is comprised of 5 Data Analytical Engineering students at GMU, this our DAEN690: Captone Project.
 Over the course of 12-weeks we've worked alongside George Mason's Center for Airport Transportation Systems Research to develop a predictive model to help tackle aviation's effects on global warming.